 Our goal for outreach is to make art accessible to our local community, including those who have been identified as underserved.
-The Art Association’s outreach and education program, Creating Hand-in-Hand, has been providing opportunities for art enthusiasts ages one to 101 for over 20 years.
+The Art Association’s outreach and education program, Creating Hand-in-Hand, has been providing opportunities for art enthusiasts for more than 20 years.
 We recognize the benefits of incorporating art into everyday life.

 Community Entry Services